Alluxio/alluxio/docs/en/File-System-API.md

 storage is the memory, SSD, and/or HDD allocated to Tachyon workers.
 Under storage is the storage resource managed by the underlying storage system, such as S3, Swift or HDFS.
 Users can specify the interaction with the Tachyon's native storage and under storage through `ReadType` and `WriteType`.
-Both these enums are responsible for controlling the behavior of any write operations.
-In the case of `ReadType`, it specifies whether the data should be written concurrently to Tachyon storage.
+`ReadType` specifies whether the data should be written concurrently to Tachyon storage during a read opertion. `WriteType` specifies the data write behavior when writing a new file.

 Below is a table of the expected behaviors of `ReadType`.